We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 - Affordable Commission Fees – While Qtrade normally charges up to $8.75 per trade, more active investors will have their fees reduced to $6.95 per trade.

-- User-Friendly Access – The Qtrade platform is relatively easy to navigate.
+- User-Friendly Access – The Qtrade platform is easy to navigate.
 Creating an account and building a startup portfolio only takes a few minutes thanks to real-time verification and real-time account opening.

 - Helpful Research Tools – The Qtrade website and customer support center can give you plenty of information about your portfolio and potential investments.